mtnesbitt/BlockedTrafficVisualization/README.md

-An application to visualize network traffice blocked by the Moravian College firewall.
+An application to visualize network traffic blocked by the Moravian College firewall.